Limits of Large Language Models in Debating Humans: Methods

-The game itself is hosted on customized software that is playable on mobile and PC browsers (available at https://sociopinion.fly.dev).
-See SM Figure S7 and SM Figure S8 for screenshots of both the study’s Discord channel and the game website, respectively.
+The game is hosted on customized playable software on mobile and PC browsers (available at \url{https://sociopinion.fly.dev}).
+See SM Section~16 for screenshots of the study's Discord channel and the game website, respectively.